 define psNb on(~(m)):-ps -ef | grep nb

 5.2 How do I continue a command onto the next line?

-There is no support for multiple line commands.
+There is no support for multiple line commands from most input sources.
 A new-line character (n) is always interpreted as the end of a command.